 Unusually Calm

 The school might be too calm and peaceful for an energetic child of that age.
-Being in a place where its silence for a long time is as uncomfortable as being in a place with a lot of noise pollution.
+Being in a place where its silent for a long time is as uncomfortable as being in a place with a lot of noise pollution.

 The Positive Reviews